Feminine Myth Making

 The problem is that Patriarchal culture taught women to abandon our bodies.
 Our culture fears our power and the story of destruction, extraction, and war has reigned supreme as a result.

-This 6-month journey is a reclamation of your mythopoetic role as culture birthers.
+This year long journey is a reclamation of your mythopoetic role as culture birthers.

 You may have been robbed of the most powerful creative practice there is: approaching your body as vessel, your inner imagination as sacred, your myth-making gifts as medicine.
 But the reclamation is here and now.